jabney/regex-extract-loader/README.md

 ====================
 [![Build Status](https://travis-ci.org/jabney/regex-extract-loader.svg?branch=master)](https://travis-ci.org/jabney/regex-extract-loader)

-Use regex to extract values from source files and make them available in code, or transform a source file into another form.
+A webpack loader that uses regex to extract values from source files and make them available in code, or transform source into another form.

 The `regex-extract-loader` takes a file's content as input, runs it against a user-supplied regular expression, and returns match information as its output by default.
 The output can be transformed, either on a per-match basis or at the end of the entire operation, using the `match` and/or `project` functions.